 Fan has never received any formal art training.
 In fact, he’s only worked with ceramics for a year.
 But this inexperience has proven to be a virtue—through an approach that’s more intuitive than technical, he creates work that trades the over-polished presentation of fine art for something free and unassuming.
 “I empty my mind when I’m sculpting the human faces,” he says.
 “I might plan the pottery shape and maybe where I’d like to position the face, but I don’t start with specific character designs in mind.”

 A lack of a background in art has also given Fan a unique perspective on the relationship between artist and medium.
 He doesn’t just see the clay he works with as inanimate material, but instead recognizes it as a collaborator.
-To him, each new work is the beginning of a new relationship; as he and the clay familiarize themselves with one another, the relationship will grow and yield surprising creative results.
+To him, each new work is the beginning of a new relationship; as he and the clay familiarize themselves with one another, the relationship will grow and net surprising creative results.